TeamHypersomnia/PressKit/README.md

 - I began writing *Hypersomnia* once I turned 18.
 I'm now 28.
 - At 19 I **went to work** as a junior C++ programmer instead of going for a higher education.
 - I later went on multiple year-long breaks from work to focus on writing *Hypersomnia*, whilst living from my savings.
-- Thanks to my experience with *Hypersomnia*, I had an opportunity to work on [POBG](https://www.youtube.com/watch?v=tSP5P0QGWa4) as the main gameplay programmer.
-It was an April Fool's event game for *PUBG: Battlegrounds*.
 - Since 2020, I became passionate about investing, thanks to which my savings lasted way longer than they'd otherwise.
 - My financial decisions now let me focus 100% on *Hypersomnia*.
 - I use Arch Linux, and I wrote *Hypersomnia* in NeoVim, *without* autocomplete (but with 21 other plugins - [vim-easymotion](https://github.com/easymotion/vim-easymotion) being my favourite).